Tpimp/OdroidFlashTool/README.md

 ![Current Design](/docs/images/Odroid%20Flash%20Tool.png)

 #*Known Bugs and Current Development:*
-- [ ] *Add Initial Project* - Begin a new project and migrate source from old project (that will be re-used).
+- [x] *Add Initial Project* - Begin a new project and migrate source from old project (that will be re-used).
+- [ ] *Begin new user interface* - Using the mock-up begin generating QML components and UX
 - [ ] *Establish A Team* - the more Odroidians the better!

 #*Contributors:*